 Virginia is the former TV kitchen director for Martha Stewart Living, Bobby Flay, and Nathalie Dupree.
 She was the producer of Epicurious on the Discovery Channel.
 Her culinary consulting company, Virginia Willis Culinary Enterprises, Inc specializes in culinary television production and script writing, recipe development, content creation, culinary editorial services, brand representation, and public speaking.

-She is a member of The James Beard Foundation, Chef’s Collaborative, Les Dames d’Escoffier, Georgia Organics, the International Association of Culinary Professionals, and the Southern Foodways Alliance.
-She participates in Chef's Move to Schools and is also part of the No Kid Hungry Blogger Program for Share our Strength.
+She is a member of The James Beard Foundation, Chef’s Collaborative, Les Dames d’Escoffier, Georgia Organics, the International Association of Culinary Professionals, Southern Foodways Alliance, and Women Chefs and Restaurateurs.
+She participates in Chef's Move to Schools and is a member of the No Kid Hungry Atlanta Society.
 Virginia is on the Monterey Bay Aquarium's Seafood Watch Blue Ribbon Task Force.
-As an Atlanta chef, she is proud to be on the Atlanta Community Food Bank Advisory Board as well as the Atlanta Community Farmer's Market Advisory Board.
+As an Atlanta chef, she is proud to be on the Atlanta Community Food Bank Advisory Board as well as the Community Farmers Market Advisory Board.